Back to series

 Main idea: Vibe coding is useful for disposable prototypes.
 It breaks down when the output becomes the foundation for a real software project.

-Definition: For me, vibe coding means giving an AI agent a light description of intent, then letting it make most implementation and execution decisions on its own.
+My Definition: vibe coding means giving an AI agent a light description of intent, then letting it make most implementation and execution decisions on its own.

-The problem starts when the prototype stops being disposable.
+The problem starts when the prototype is no longer disposable.

 If the output is only used to learn, most shortcuts are acceptable.
-But if we treat that output as the foundation of a real application, every shortcut becomes something we need to understand, clean, replace, or justify.
+If we keep building on top of it, every shortcut becomes something we need to understand, clean, replace, or justify.

-Not because the AI writes bad code.
-The real problem is that the AI can make too many hidden decisions.
+The issue is not that the AI writes bad code.
+The issue is that the AI can make too many hidden decisions.

 Use React for the frontend and NestJS for the backend, maybe PostgreSQL if needed, but don't spend too much time on setup.
 Just make it work locally first.